Kourtney Kardashian & Scott Disick Reportedly Argue Over 4th Of July Plans For Their Kids

 Kourtney Kardashian and Scott Disick allegedly had a huge argument about the plans for their children over the Fourth of July holiday.
 Although it appears that the reality TV stars have been co-parenting well lately, it seems that the holidays may still be a bit complicated for the pair.

 According to a July 4 report by Hollywood Life, Kourtney Kardashian and Scott Disick had a big fight about who would have their three children, Mason, 8, Penelope, 5, and Reign, 3, for the summer holiday.
-It seems that Disick wanted the children to be home in California for The Fourth.
+It seems that Disick wanted the children to be home in California for the Fourth.
 However, Kourtney wanted to have the kids in Italy, where she is currently vacationing with her boyfriend, Younes Bendjima.

 “Kourtney and Scott had yet another epic fight over who is having the kids for the holiday.
 Scott wanted the kids to be stateside for the holiday with him and Sofia [Richie], which infuriated Kourtney.
 She has been with the kids in Europe and wanted to have them to herself with Younes [Bendjima],” an insider revealed.

-Sources also reveal that when Kourtney Kardashian and Scott Disick involve their significant others in plan including the children that things seem to get “emotional,” and that situation becomes a complete “mess.”
+Sources also reveal that when Kourtney Kardashian and Scott Disick involve their significant others in plans including the children that things seem to get “emotional,” and that situation becomes a complete “mess.”

 “Anytime their significant others are involved in the plans, things get emotional, heated and complicated.
 Scott was hoping for some compromise, but the whole situation is a mess,” the source added.